-So, here are five (5) important lessons learned from FTC’s nearly 60 case settlements and how the Cybersecurity Framework best practices could have helped prevent a negative outcome if implemented:
+So, here are five (5) important lessons learned from FTC’s nearly 60 case settlements and how implemented Cybersecurity Framework best practices could have helped prevent a negative outcome.

 Similarly, TRENDnet had faulty software that left them “open to online viewing, and in some instances listening, by anyone with the cameras’ Internet address.”
 As also highlighted in the Cybersecurity framework, the FTC recommended a comprehensive security program to address security risks, patches to address vulnerabilities and also need for third party security assessments.

 Protect: “Develop and implement the appropriate safeguards to ensure delivery of critical infrastructure services.”

 The FTC settled two similar cases against Accretive Health, Inc. and Cbr Systems, Inc. due to the manner in which an employee laptop and portable storage, respectively, were poorly handled and led to the theft and exposure of personal information.

 As highlighted in the Framework’s “Protect” guidance, data must be transported securely and use strong encryption controls.
 Examples include laptop whole disk encryption or USB password protected (and encrypted) USB drives.
 Each of these controls can protect the data in the event devices are lost or stolen.

 In addition, organizations need to implement strong vulnerability management program.
 Equifax failed to patch an Apache Struts vulnerability CVE-2017-5638.
 This failure in protection and response controls (also see section 4 below) led to one of the biggest data breaches in history.
 As a result, Equifax settled a massive fine with the FTC last year.